taaeyoon/Ace_todolist/README.md

 ```

-If you want to run action of Ace_todolist, cofirm options(-h or --help)
+If you want to run action of Ace_todolist, confirm options(-h or --help)

 ```
 $ Ace_todolist --help